ngsxfem/ngsxfem/INSTALLATION.md

 ```

 ### Troubleshooting
-The `pip`-installation builds `ngsxfem` from source using default parameters for the build.
-If you meet problems with the `pip`-installation you may want to try an [installation from source](#building-from-source)
-as it gives you more fine-grained control on the installation.
+If you meet problems with the `pip`-installation you may want to try an [installation from source](#building-from-source) as it gives you more fine-grained control on the installation.

 ## Installation from source
 You can build `ngsxfem` also directly from sources.
 This should work for both the releases and the master branch.
 As `ngsxfem` is an Add-on to `NGSolve` you require a proper version of `NGSolve`, the installation of which we discuss first before we explain the further build steps.